70Jahre

 Egloffstein Castle

-Guided tours from Easter to the beginning of November, every Sunday at 11 a.m.
-Special tours are possible for groups of 10 or more by appointment: by phone at 09197-8780 or by email at info@burgegloffstein.de
+Guided tours from Easter to the beginning of November, Sundays at 11 am.
+Special tours are available for groups of 10 or more by appointment: by telephone on 09197-8780 or by e-mail to info@burgegloffstein.de

 Burg Egloffstein